GeorgiKostadinovPro/audit-portfolio/README.md

 Biggest achievement:

 1st place in the Inverse Finance contest on Sherlock.
-Achieved 100% coverage on a codebase previously audited by Sherlock's LSWs.
+Achieved 100% coverage on a codebase previously audited by Sherlock.

 <table>
   <thead>